 – Putting in an attic ladder or installing insulation.

-– Home renovation which involves tearing down the cavity walls or demolition of your ceiling.
+– The home renovation involves tearing down the cavity walls or demolition of your ceiling.

 Professional help is available if you wish to remove all traces of dangerous roof dust in your home.
 You can keep it from spreading throughout the building or your home.
 Expert dust cleaners can ensure it does not affect the health of your family or employees.